State's new coronavirus cases rise by 7,459; deaths double in day to 85

 Mortality rate

 The mortality rate compares positive cases against deaths.
-The state's rate was 2.0 percent for all deaths and cases, including nonresidents, compared with 2.2 percent in the United States and 2.4 percent worldwide, which neared 1,332,000 deaths and passed 55.3 million cases Monday, according to Worldometers.info.
+The state's rate was 2.0 percent for all deaths and cases, including nonresidents, compared with 2.2 percent in the United States and 2.4 percent worldwide, which neared 1,343,000 deaths and neared 56.0 million cases Tuesday, according to Worldometers.info.

 Palm Beach County's rate is 2.8 percent compared with Broward at 1.7 percent and Miami-Dade with 1.8 percent.
 With much fewer deaths, the mortality rate is 3.6 percent in St. Lucie, 3.0 in Martin, 2.9 percent in Indian River (-0.1) and Okeechobee 2.3 percent.